bhurn02/rms-invoicing/documents/AI Prompt template.md

 create a copy pastable plain text not .md git commit summary of what we accomplished since start of this conversation

+I will git commit our changes so far. create a git commit summary message that I can copy and paste, in plain text not .md,  of what we've accomplished since start of this conversation

 Tech Specs:
 Windows Server 2019